 - It’s important that the cauliflower florets still have some bite to them to ensure they don’t fall apart and mimic the pasta a little more.

-- Draining the cauliflower once they’re ready prevents them from cooking and softening any further as you prepare the sauce.
+- Draining the cauliflower once they’re ready prevents them from cooking any further as you prepare the sauce.

 - Removing the saucepan from the heat and adding the cheese in small handfuls is important to achieve a creamy and smooth cheese sauce that doesn’t get gritty.